[?] Subscribe To This Site

 But don't just take it from me, listen to the rabbit experts: "There’s no such thing as a ‘cold’ in rabbits," is the unequivocal statement in Rabbit Production (p.
 213).
 "Mucopurulent nasal discharges (pus) that many people attribute to colds are almost invariably caused by P. multocida in conjunction with another bacterium called Bordatella bronchisepticum.
 This is not a transient condition like a cold, but one with permanent adverse effects on the animal."

-• feed dust sniffed by the rabbit - the sneeze will be short and dry
+• Feed dust sniffed by the rabbit - the sneeze will be short and dry

-• drinking water in the nose - the nose might be damp on the outside tip of the nose, and the sneeze will be brief.
+• Drinking water in the nose - the nose might be damp on the outside tip of the nose, and the sneeze will be brief.

-A Whole Repertoire of Trouble with
+A Whole Repertoire of Trouble

 Pasteurella ratchets up the hurt in lots of other ways too: